On the number of ordinary lines determined by sets in complex space: Preliminaries

+\begin{lemma} For every $r \geq 3$, there exists an $r \times r$ diagonal Latin square.
+For $r \geq 4$, there exist diagonal Latin squares with the additional property that, for every $i \neq j$, $L_{ij} \neq L_{ji}$. \end{lemma} \begin{proof} For $r \geq 3$, the existence of $r \times r$ diagonal Latin squares was proved by Hilton~\cite{hil73}.
+Therefore, we need only show the second part of the theorem.
+For this we rely on {\em self-orthogonal Latin squares}.

+Two Latin squares $L$ and $L^\prime$ are called {\em orthogonal} if every ordered pair $(k, l) \in [r]^2$ occurs uniquely as $(L_{ij}, L^\prime_{ij})$ for some $i, j \in [r]$.
+A Latin square is called {\em self-orthogonal} if it is orthogonal to its transpose, denoted by $L^T$.
+A theorem of Brayton, Coppersmith, and Hoffman~\cite{bch74} proves the existence of $r \times r$ self-orthogonal Latin squares for $r \in \NN$, $r \neq 2, 3, 6$.
 Let $L$ be a self-orthogonal Latin square.
-Since $L_{ii} = L^T_{ii}$, the diagonal entries give all pairs of the form $(i, i)$ for every $i \in [r]$, i.e. the diagonal entries must be a permutation of $[r]$.
+Since $L_{ii} = L^T_{ii}$, the diagonal entries give all pairs of the form $(i, i)$ for every $i \in [r]$, i.e., the diagonal entries must be a permutation of $[r]$.
 Without loss of generality, we may assume that $L_{ii} = i$ and so $L$ is also a diagonal Latin square.
+Clearly a self-orthogonal Latin square satisfies the property that $L_{ij} \neq L_{ji}$ if $i \neq j$.